What is Community Paramedicine?

 Heartland Health Region EMS Sites Currently Offering Community Paramedicine Services:

-Biggar, Davidson, Eston, Kerrobert, Kindersley, Outlook, Rosetown, and Unity
+Biggar, Davidson, Eston, Kerrobert, Kindersley, Kyle, Macklin, Outlook, Rosetown, Unity, and Wilkie

 Contact your local EMS Service for more information!